neuroidss/Infundibulum-Echoes-Resonant-Artifacts/README.md

     ```bash
     npm install
     ```
+3.  **Configure AI Providers:**
+    *   The application is designed to use API keys set as environment variables (`process.env.API_KEY` for Google, etc.).
+This is the standard for deployment.
+    *   For local development or simple client-side use, you can configure providers directly in the app.
+    *   Open the settings panel (top-right), go to the "AI" folder, and click **"Configure AI..."**.
+    *   A modal window will appear where you can enter your keys and host URLs.
+These are saved in your browser's local storage and used as a fallback if environment variables aren't found.

-3. Run the development server:
+4. Run the development server:
     ```bash
-    npm run dev
+    npm run dev # Or your preferred script
     ```

-4.  **Configure the AI Provider:**
+5.  **Select the AI Model in the App:**
-    *   AI provider credentials are set directly within the application's GUI.
-    *   Open the settings panel in the top-right corner.
+    *   Once the app is running, open the settings panel.
-    *   Open the "AI Configuration" folder.
+    *   In the "AI" folder, select your desired model from the "AI Model" dropdown.
-    *   Enter your credentials in the respective fields:
-        *   **Google API Key:** For `GoogleAI` models.
-        *   **OpenAI API Key & Base URL:** For `OpenAI_API` models.
-        *   **Ollama Host:** For `Ollama` models (e.g., `http://localhost:11434`).
+    *   If the required credentials for that model are set, the AI features (Muse, Co-pilot, etc.) will be enabled.
-    *   **For HuggingFace:** No configuration is needed as the models run directly in the browser.
+    *   **For HuggingFace:** No configuration is needed as these models run directly in the browser.
-    *   Settings are saved to your browser's local storage automatically.
-    *   After configuring, select your desired model from the "AI Model" dropdown in the "AI" folder.
-The AI features will now be enabled for that model.
-    *   **Environment Variable Fallback:** If a setting is left blank in the GUI, the application will attempt to use a corresponding environment variable (`API_KEY` for Google, `OPENAI_API_KEY`, `OPENAI_BASE_URL`, `OLLAMA_HOST`) if available.
-GUI settings always take priority.